Carrie Underwood: 2005–2007: Some Hearts and breakthrough

 Underwood's music career began with the release of her first single, "Inside Your Heaven", on June 14, 2005.
 The song debuted at number one on the Billboard Hot 100, with Underwood becoming only the third artist to debut in the top slot since chart policy changed in 1998.
 She also broke Billboard chart history as the first country music artist ever to debut at number one on the Hot 100 and the song became the first song from a country artist to go to number one on the Hot 100 since country group Lonestar's "Amazed" did so in 2000.
 "Inside Your Heaven" is the only single by a solo country artist in the decade of 2000–2009 to reach number one on the Billboard Hot 100 chart.
 It also debuted at number one on the Billboard Pop 100 and on the Canadian Singles Chart, topping it for seven consecutive weeks, becoming the longest-running number one single of 2005 in Canada.
-It sold nearly one million copies and was certified gold by the RIAA and double platinum by the CRIA.
+It sold nearly one million copies and was certified Platinum by the RIAA and double platinum by the CRIA.

 Underwood's debut album, Some Hearts, was released on November 15, 2005, entering the Billboard charts with 315,000 copies sold, debuting at number one on the Billboard Top Country Albums and at number two on the Billboard 200.
 The large first week sales of Some Hearts made it the biggest debut of any country artist since the advent of the SoundScan system in 1991.
 Some Hearts became the best-selling album of 2006 in all genres in the United States.
 The album was also the best-selling country album of both 2006 and 2007, making Underwood the first female artist in Billboard history to earn back-to-back honors for Top Country Album.
 Additionally, it was the best-selling female country album of 2005, 2006, and 2007.
 Some Hearts has since become the fastest-selling debut country album in the history of the SoundScan era, the best-selling solo female debut album in country music history, the best-selling Country album of the last 14 years, and the best-selling album by an American Idol alumni in the US.
 The album is certified nine times platinum by the RIAA, the highest album certification of any country artist to emerge since 2000.